syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/getting-started.md

 For more information, refer to [Angular sample setup](https://angular.io/guide/setup)

-* Install linear gauge packages using below command.
+* Install the Linear Gauge packages using below command.
+The Syncfusion packages can be be get from the npm [`link`](https://www.npmjs.com/search?q=%40syncfusion%2Fej2-angular-).

+Add `@syncfusion/ej2-angular-lineargauge` package to the application.

 ```javascript
 npm install @syncfusion/ej2-angular-lineargauge --save
 ```

-The above package installs `lineargauge dependencies` which are required to render the component in Angular environment
+The above package installs `Linear Gauge dependencies` which are required to render the Linear Gauge component in Angular environment

-* Syncfusion `ej2-angular-lineargauge`
-packages needs to be mapped in `systemjs.config.js` configuration file.
+* Syncfusion `ej2-angular-lineargauge` packages needs to be mapped in `systemjs.config.js` configuration file.

 ```javascript
 /**